OpenNebula/docs/source/open_cluster_deployment/lxc_node/lxc_driver.rst

       NETWORK_UNAME="oneadmin",
       SECURITY_GROUPS="0" ]

-The LXC driver will create a swap limitation equal to the amount of memory definded in the VM Template.
+The LXC driver will create a swap limitation equal to the amount of memory defined in the VM Template.
 The attribute ``LXC_SWAP`` can be used to declare extra swap for the container.

 Remote Access
 -----------------------